Skip Navigation

 Compassion & Assertiveness – Through the use of intentional language and tone as well as a responsive and predictable behavior system, adults build trusting relationships with students and consistently model, teach, and practice the skills they most want young people to learn.
 Strategies include Maintaining Composure, Language of Safety (proactive and responsive), Language of Empathy, and Language of Community and Learning.

 Routines – Consistent routines are used to foster safety, explicitly teach and practice SEL skills, give students greater ownership of the class, and free up mental energy to focus on learning.
-Strategies include Strong Start Morning Routine, Classroom Jobs, Social Stories, Visual Expectations, and more.
+Strategies include Strong Start and Close Routine, Classroom Jobs, Social Stories, Visual Expectations, and more.

 • Strong Start is a set of rituals and routines that get students ready to learn by fostering a sense of safety, belonging, community, and self-efficacy.
 Strong Start begins with teachers greeting students individually at the door of the classroom.
 Greetings Students then have breakfast in the classroom and engage in independent work.
 Lastly, students participate in Group Routine, which has four key parts: Purposeful Partnering, Community Building, Breathe & Focus, and Goal Setting.
-Strong Start Guide
+Strong Start Overview Video Strong Start and Close Guide

 • Purposeful Partnering is a ritual that fosters peer connection between all students through an engaging partner activity.
 Purposeful Partnering